 - Windows Task Scheduler can wake up sleeping computers for updates.
 Scripts distributed via Active Directory allow network administrators to centrally manage these "scheduled tasks."

 - With Wake-on-LAN activated, a network administrator can wake up sleeping computers at any time in order to perform on-demand software patches or updates.

-- PCs with 2nd Generation Intel® CoreTM vProTM processors can be remotely managed, even when powered off.
-As a result, IT organizations can be confident in their ability to power manage PCs, knowing that they can securely and reliably wake them at any time for maintenance patching.
-For more information please visit http://www.intel.com/vpro .
+- PCs with recent Intel® CoreTM vProTM processors can be remotely managed, even when powered off.
+As a result, IT organizations can be confident in their ability to power manage PCs, knowing that they can securely and reliably wake them at any time for maintenance or patching.
+For more information please visit the Intel vProTM website.